Skip to main content

 What is a token?
-A small piece of text - like a word, part of a word, or sometimes even just a character, that LLMs read and understand one at a time.
-You can think of it as units of meaning that the model uses to process and generate language.
+A small piece of text, like a word, part of a word, or sometimes even just a character, that LLMs read and process one at a time.
+Think of tokens as units of meaning.

-Yes, that's right - token generation happens sequentially.
-The model looks at the previous tokens and predicts the most likely next token, repeating this step until it finishes the output.
+Token generation happens sequentially.
+The model looks at the previous tokens, predicts the most likely next one, and repeats this step until it finishes the output.

 - The bank approved my loan.